Consider gifting something handcrafted and unique this Christmas – like this easy-peasy Ribbon Angel Ornament DIY, pretty, sweet, simple!

 I suddenly recalled my amazing hoard – um, stash of Christmas ribbon and thanks to a little Youtube tutorial by HappyBird’s Glittered Nest, I figured I could mix my partner’s fabric affection with her love of a new angel ornament annually.
 Now, the photos are all of the FIRST ribbon ornament I made, but I went with my second attempt to actually send to my partner.
 I just feel like the second attempt was better.

-I don’t want to take ANY credit for this, since I followed her plan to a T, but here are a few pics of my progress.
+I don’t want to take ANY credit for this ornament DIY tutorial, since I followed HappyBird’s plan to a T, but here are a few pics of my progress.
 Definitely check her out!

 Measuring the ribbon helped to create the right size angel.
 On my second attempt, I went a bit longer for a fuller dress.